teqneers/Greyface/DEV_README.md

 The latest version of Greyface can be found on https://github.com/teqneers/Greyface

 ## Technical Requirements
-1. PHP 8.1 or higher
+1. Install PHP 8.1 or higher
-2. Composer
+2. Install Composer
-3. Yarn
+3. Install Yarn

 ## Setup